gireeshcse/gireeshcse.github.io/blog/journal/markdown/kubernetes.md

             - Portability Limitations
                 - containers don't have their own kernel, If a containerized application requires a particular kernel version(pariticular kernel module), it may not work on every computer.
                 - Containerized app built for a specific hardware architecture can only run on computers with the same architecture.
 For this, we need a VM to emulate the architecture.
+            - **VMS are enabled through virualization support in CPU and by virtualization software on the host, containers are enabled by the Linux kernel itself.**

+    - Open Container Initiative (OCI)
+        - To create open industry standards around container formats and runtime.
+        - OCI Image Format Specification.
+            - Defines a standard interface for container runtimes with the aim of standardizing the creation, configuration and execution of containers.

+    - Running hello world container
+        ```
+        docker run busybox echo "Hello World"
+        ```
+        - The above commands tells the Docker CLI to run the container.
+        - Docker CLI sends an API request to Docker Daemon
+        - Docker daemon checks if the busybox image is in the local cache
+        - If the busybox image isn't available locally, Docker pulls it from the image registry.
+        - Docker creates the hello-world container and runs the echo "Hello World" command inside it.

+        - Note: If the local computer runs a Linux OS, the Docker CLI tool and the daemon both run in host OS.
+If it runs macOS or Windows, the daemon and the containers run in the Linux VM.
+    - Dockerfile

+        ```
+        FROM node:18
+        ADD app.js /app.js
+        ENTRYPOINT ["node","app.js"]
+        ```
+    - Building the image

+        ```
+        docker build -t myapp:latest .
+        ```

+        We tell Docker to build an image called myapp based on the contents of the current directory.
+Docker reads Dockerfile in the directory and builds the image based on the directive in the file.

+    - Listing locally stored images

+        ```
+        docker images
+        ```
+    - To see the layers of an image and their size by running

+        ```
+        docker history myapp:latest
+        ```

+        * ADD and ENTRYPOINT will be uppermost layers.

+    - Running the container image

+        ```
+        docker run --name myapp-container -p 7080:8080 -d myapp
+        ```

+        * -d flag : detached from the console.
+        * Port 7080 on the host computer is mapped to port 8080 in the container

+    - Listing all running containers

+        ```
+        docker ps
+        ```

+    - To see the additional information about the running container

+        ```
+        docker inspect myapp-container
+        ```

+    - Inspecting the application logs (standard o/p and error streams written by the application)

+        ```
+        docker logs myapp-container
+        ```

+    - Tagging an image under an additional tag

+        ```
+        docker tag myapp gireeshcse/myapp:1.0

+        docker images | head
+        ```

+    - Pushing the image to Docker Hub

+        ```
+        docker login -u myid -p mypassword docker.io
+        ```

+    - Once logged in, push the myid/myapp:1.0 image to docker hub

+        ```
+        docker push gireeshcse/myapp:1.0
+        ```

+    - Running the app on other hosts

+        ```
+        docker run -p 7090:8080 -d gireeshcse/myapp:1.0
+        ```

+    - Stopping and deleting containers

+        ```
+        docker stop myapp-container
+        docker rm myapp-container

+        docker ps -a
+        docker rmi myapp:latest
+        docker image prune # remove all dangling images
+        ```

 # Kubernetes Application Developer